woman in a field

 Then you’ll read about building resiliency with nervines and adaptogens.

-In both categories, I’ll share some new findings with you!
+In both categories, we’ll share some new findings with you!

 Let’s start by looking at some free nervous system supports that you can get started with.
 And learn more about why they help build resiliency.